robak86/hardwired/README.md

-In order to preserve singleton scope of the logger, the implementation would have to be much more complicated. `logger` would need to be provided as constructor argument to `RequestsFactory` and `RequestFactory` would need to be created by another factory.
-This chain of manual objects creation would have to be propagated to composition root.
+In order to preserve singleton scope of the logger, the implementation would have to be much more complicated. `logger` would need to be provided as constructor argument to `RequestsFactory` and `RequestFactory` would have to be created by another factory.
+This chain of manual objects creation would have to be propagated all the way to the composition root.